 I’m not a fan of the government, but here’s an area they can help with and all they have to do is divert some of the money they’re already paying out to “old folks homes” and at the same time get a much better return on it.

-Medicare pays these institutions at a rate of up towards, well who knows – it’s a lot.
+Medicaid pays these institutions at a rate of up towards, well who knows – it’s a lot.
 It’s well into the tens of thousands of dollars a year.
 What if in some cases this care could be handled at home with a periodic nurse and a live-in relative.
-The nurse would be paid by Medicare, but so would the relative – say a grandchild.
+The nurse would be paid by Medicaid, but so would the relative – say a grandchild.
 This way not only would the care be handled, but the family ties would be maintained and the young person could have a source of income when they may not have one – or maybe not a full-time one.

 This cross-generational solution is especially attractive in rural communities that are experiencing severe generational greying.
 These communities are literally dying off.
 And the ones that aren’t often move away to a care facility in a larger city.
 By compensating young family members, you’ve not only provided a healthcare and wellbeing solution … but are doing it by rejuvenating the small community.
 And imagine if these young people had children of the own who would replenish the schools, both financially and socially.
 And what if on the side a couple of young people worked together to breathe some fresh air into one of those abandon buildings on Main Street – turning them into organically founded and operated small business ventures.
 Small towns, specifically rural ones, rely on the maintenance of family ties to survive.
 Once those ties are severed – so is the lifeline.
 Hoping this lifeline will be repaired by unrelated newcomers is an unrealistic pipe dream.